CognitiveNeuroLab/resting-state-analysis-pipeline-microstates-frequency/README.md

 One of the issues we encountered was that some participants had their data collected using the wrong configuration file.
 This is taken care of.
 The data is down-sampled from 512Hz to 256 Hz.
 Externals are all deleted since not everyone has externals.
 So we cannot use them as a reference.
-We apply a 1Hz (filter order 1690) and 50Hz (filter order 136) filter.
+We apply a 1Hz and 50Hz filter.
 We add channel info to all the channel.
 For this we use the following 3 files: standard-10-5-cap385, BioSemi160, BioSemi64.
 The first 2 are from BESA and have the correct layout.
 The 3rd is needed for the MoBI data.
 You can find these in the Functions and files folder (inside the src folder).
-Lastly this script uses eeglab's clean_artifacts function deletes the bad channels.
-Channels will get deleted by the standard noise criteria, if they are flat over 5 seconds and the function checks if channels are overly correlated with each other.
-The function also deletes continues data if there is bad data.
-It breaks the data in 0.5 second steps.
-Data is bad if it off by 5 std dev.
-Which is a "A quite conservative" and default value according to the function.
+Lastly this script uses eeglab's clean_artifacts function deletes the bad channels and bad parts of data.
+Channels will get deleted by the standard noise criteria, if they are flat over 5 seconds and the function checks if channels are overly correlated with each other.After that it devides the data in 0.5 second epochs.
+In these it looks if there data has peaks that go over 20 standard deviantion of the channels amplitlude.
+If so these get deleted.
+Because it's possible that between 2 of these moments there is a very short amount of data, we make sure to delete all the continues data if between 2 boundries there is less then 2 seconds of data.

 #### C_manual_check
 This script plots all the data in EEGlab as continues data and allows you to delete channels manually.